Iubenda logo

 Anyway, the steps to take to avoid sensitive data to leak are more or less the same as those taken to prevent a data breach:

-• Invest in your business’s security system and train your staff appropriately.
+• Invest in your business’s cybersecurity system and train your staff appropriately.

 Everyone in your company should know cybersecurity basics, such as using strong passwords and enabling multi-factor authentication.
 This is extremely important for sensitive data exposures because they mainly happen for lack of care.